-Buhari Seeks Improved Relationship with Legislature - THISDAYLIVE
+Buhari Seeks Improved Relationship With Legislature - THISDAYLIVE

 According to him, any leader who does not understand the cardinal principles of democracy should have no business leading a democratic dispensation.

-The speaker said all the three arms, including legislature, executive and judiciary, were designed to work in an orderly, synchronised and complementary form for development to really thrive adding that this could only be achieved if the foundational principles of democracy are preserved.
+The speaker said all the three arms including legislature, executive and judiciary- were designed to work in an orderly, synchronised and complementary form for development to really thrive, adding that this could however, be only achieved if the foundational principles of democracy were preserved.

+According to him, the Parliamentary Open Week was a response to the Declaration of Parliamentary Openness at the World e-Parliament Conference in 2012, which prevailed on the world’s parliaments and legislative assemblies for an increased commitment to transparency, openness and citizens’ engagement.

+He added that the Nigerian parliament had all the while been considerably open through its robust interface with citizens during committees’ public hearings, oversight functions, websites and through effective coverage by the print and electronic media, including live streaming and coverages of the sittings of the Senate and that of the House of Representatives.